It’s time to talk about the birds and the bees (and the butterflies).

 - Pollinators favorites.
 My garden is full of Dianthus, Catmint, and Monarda.
 Other choices popular with the pollinator set are (from a to z): Asters, Basil, Black-eyed Susan, Caryopteris, English Lavender, Globe Thistle, Goldenrod, Honeysuckle, Marjoram, Purple Coneflower, Rhododendron, Rosemary, Sage, Snowberry, Sunflower, Trumpet Vine, Wild Lilac and Zinnia.

-If you have any questions about setting your garden abuzz this summer and making it a home for our oh-so-important pollinators, check out our Root Camp class on pollinators on July 10.
-You can also stop by the nursery or give us a call; we’d be happy to help.
+If you have any questions about setting your garden abuzz this summer and making it a home for our oh-so-important pollinators, stop by the nursery or give us a call; we’d be happy to help.